saferpay/sndbx/texts/FAQ.md

 ## Which functions are available in the test system?

 On the test system, all Saferpay functions are available.
-Saferpay Business is usually switched off for test accounts.
+Saferpay Business is usually switched off for **live** accounts.
 For this reason, it is important that you decide in advance whether or not you will also be using the business features in live operations later on.

 ## Which payment methods can I test?